SciSpike/recurrify/README.md

 `$ npm test`

-## Schedules
+## Recurrences
-Schedules in Cronicle are json objects that define a set of time periods along with the values that should be considered valid for that time period.
+Recurrences in Cronicle are json objects that define a set of time periods along with the values that should be considered valid for that time period.
 The combination of a time period with their valid values is called a *constraint*.
 Cronicle then takes all of the constraints that have been defined and finds dates that match all of them.

-Since Cronicle schedules are json objects, they can easily be serialized and stored in caches and databases as needed.
-They are also completely deterministic which means a schedule will always produce exactly the same valid occurrences.
-Therefore, occurrences never need to be stored as they can always be recalculated from the schedule definition.
+Since Cronicle recurrences are json objects, they can easily be serialized and stored in caches and databases as needed.
+They are also completely deterministic which means a recurrence will always produce exactly the same valid time slots.
+Therefore, time slots never need to be stored as they can always be recalculated from the recurrence definition.

-## Basic schedules
+## Basic recurrences
-A basic schedule is a set of time periods along with their valid values.
-A date is only considered valid if it meets all of the constraints within a basic schedule.
-A basic schedule can include as many time periods (with or without modifiers) as needed, in any order.
+A basic recurrence is a set of time periods along with their valid values.
+A date is only considered valid if it meets all of the constraints within a basic recurrence.
+A basic recurrence can include as many time periods (with or without modifiers) as needed, in any order.

 ```
-// a basic schedule that is valid every day at 10:15am and 10:45am
+// a basic recurrence that is valid every day at 10:15am and 10:45am
 const basic = {h: [10], m: [15,45]}
 ```

-Here we can see a schedule is made up of objects with properties that correspond to the various time periods.
+Here we can see a recurrence is made up of objects with properties that correspond to the various time periods.
 In this case `h` is the hour time period and `m` is the minute time period.
 The values to consider valid are always stored in an array as the value of the property.

-**Note:** Basic schedules are only valid as part of a complete schedule definition.
+**Note:** Basic recurrences are only valid as part of a complete recurrence definition.

-## Composite schedules
+## Composite recurrences
-Multiple basic schedules can be combined into a single composite schedule by placing them into an array.
-A date is considered valid if any of the basic schedules are valid (basically an OR of all of the basic schedules).
-A composite schedule can contain as many basic schedules as needed.
+Multiple basic recurrences can be combined into a single composite recurrence by placing them into an array.
+A date is considered valid if any of the basic recurrences are valid (basically an OR of all of the basic recurrences).
+A composite recurrence can contain as many basic recurrences as needed.

 ```
-// a composite schedule that is valid every day at 10:15am and 10:45am
+// a composite recurrence that is valid every day at 10:15am and 10:45am
 // and every day at 5:30pm
 const composite = [
   {h: [10], m: [15,45]},